Understanding Composite Analytics

 History

-This allows organizations to monitor patient experience trends month by month.
+- Monitor patient experience trends month by month

 - Organization